One response to several of the recommendations in the Singularity Principles is to fear that “the cure will be worse than the disease”.

 - New political parties (or alliances) can emerge, with the opportunities and risks of technology being central issues for these parties or alliances, rather than matters of occasional, peripheral concern

-- The entire arena of political debate can be reinvigorated: twenty-first century technology can facilitate political debate that is better informed, more engaged, more productive, and genuinely beneficial.
+- The entire arena of political debate can be reinvigorated: twenty-first century technology can facilitate political debate that is better informed, more engaged, more productive, and genuinely beneficial, via (in the words of Thomas Malone from MIT) “the surprising power of people and computers thinking together”.

 In this envisioned possible new politics of the near future, decisions can take place informed by the best insight of the population as a whole, rather than being subverted by partisan vested interests.
 Viewpoints and information that deserve more attention will rise to the top of political discussion, untarnished, rather than being pushed aside or deviously distorted by those who find them inconvenient.
 Political discourse will become authentic, rather than contrived.
 Our politics will become animated by the spirit of constructive curiosity and open collaboration.